 One tell-tale sign of a recessionary environment is when customers take stock of their spending and start to move away from higher priced items.
-For example, grocers are already seeing trade-downs today, like consumers moving from more expensive meats to chicken, according to a study by Tyson Foods3.
+For example, grocers are already seeing trade-downs today, like consumers moving from more expensive meats to chicken, according to a recent study by Tyson Foods3.

+OPPORTUNITY

-Growth in Organic sales slowed during the Great Recession.
-OPPORTUNITY | Optimize product assortment and focus on basket building
+Optimize product assortment and focus on basket building

+Cycle out slow moving items

 Evaluate every category on its merits and ensure all items are on the table to be reviewed.
 The sales of specialty, niche and luxury items will likely slow; proactive retailers are already analyzing these items and beginning to cycle the lowest performers out.
 Now is the moment to aggressively promote those items to drive incremental sales and reduce inventory.
+Optimize pack sizes

-F fr s tu p For higher priced items, customers may gravitate towards smaller sizes for lower up-front cost, while low-ticket items could warrant larger pack sizes to support bulk buying.
+For higher priced items, customers may gravitate towards smaller sizes for lower up-front cost, while low-ticket items could warrant larger pack sizes to support bulk buying.
 Recent reports show some slowdown in traffic at club stores, so bulk buying is a strategy best limited to lower priced items to mitigate sticker shock.
+Focus on Basket Building

 Identify key basket building items like milk, eggs, chicken and canned beans.
 Customers buy these items most frequently and are likely to shop around for the best deals.
 Successful grocers build their promotional offerings around these items and, in a recession, the very best lean into them to reinforce their value proposition and build loyalty.

-Discounters will gain market share During the Great Recession, discounters were there to capture newly budgetconscious shoppers.
+Discounters will gain market share

+During the Great Recession, discounters were there to capture newly budget-conscious shoppers.
 As the former Dollar Tree CEO put it: "In 2008 folks lost jobs...and they found us4."
 Fast forward to 2022, and it's clear that history is poised to repeat itself.
 Dollar players are shifting into growth mode, Lidl's US entry is set to accelerate, and, of course, Walmart has the discount credentials and financial muscle in place to be aggressive.
 With the discounters chomping at the bit, how can grocers defend market share and more importantly, where can they go on the offensive?

-OPPORTUNITY | Lean on your core strengths while doubling down on loyalty programs Lean on your strengths Customers are generally less loyal in a recession, so a two-pronged approach is needed: protecting loyal shoppers and targeting cross shoppers.
+OPPORTUNITY Lean on your core strengths while doubling down on loyalty programs Lean on your strengths Customers are generally less loyal in a recession, so a two-pronged approach is needed: protecting loyal shoppers and targeting cross shoppers.
 When targeting these cross shoppers, leaders should be mindful not to throw the baby out with the bathwater.
 Whether their differentiation is anchored on superior brands, store layout and ease of shop, or service and experience, retailers must continue delivering on their value proposition or risk alienating their customer base.
-S) Maximize loyalty programs Loyalty programs should reward just that: loyalty.
+Maximize loyalty programs Loyalty programs should reward just that: loyalty.
 These are the customers already in your store, supporting your brand.
 As customers look for better deals and promotions, use this opportunity to maximize their spend by truly delivering value to your most loyal customers through "Members Only" perks and benefits.
 Simultaneously, invest in onboarding efforts through in-store associates, digital channels and sign-up bonuses.
-Finally, leverage the data you have on hand to drive incremental sales in this core group.